 ECTA has jurisdiction to take disciplinary action against a student for any violation of this Code of Student Conduct and to exercise one or more of the following disciplinary powers.
-In cases where students are enrolled in courses accredited and awarded by Swinburne University of Technology, appropriate consultation with the University will be undertaken by ECTA as part of the investigative and disciplinary process.
+In cases where students are enrolled in courses accredited and awarded by Flinders University, appropriate consultation with the University will be undertaken by ECTA as part of the investigative and disciplinary process.

 Issuance of a Verbal Warning by CEO, ECTA, with or without an order to comply with specified conditions, and a statement of the consequence(s) if such conditions are not met.
-[Refer to Guidelines on the Conduct of Disciplinary Action]

 Issuance of a Written Warning by a Disciplinary Panel convened by ECTA, with or without an order to comply with specified conditions, and a statement of the consequence(s) if such conditions are not met.
-[Refer to Guidelines on the Conduct of Disciplinary Action]